I ran this pitch. Here’s our first bit of work.

 Nice one our kid.
 As you were x

 I ran this account.
-We launched this campaign through Linked in.
+We launched the campaign through Linked in.
 This changed the way business leaders see disadvantaged young people.
 It also gave us a digital-first, two D&AD Pencils and just about every other award at every show around the world.

 The Freedom poster campaign picked up two D&AD pencils, one Cannes Lion and some UK stuff.